dfosas/blearn/README.md

 Utilities to work with BlackBoard Learn in offline mode (this is, *not* with its API).

-## TODO regarding code
-* Remove print statements and `verbose` arguments and move to proper logging system.
-  * Provide coding snippet to show how to use logging system or create it by default.

 # Functionality
 * Parse offline grading sheet.
 * Parse bundled submission in zip file or extracted zip file: